Carole Lombard: Aftermath

 This certificate is issued with the understanding that Anna's speech: "No, not at all..." down to and including: "She might hit an air pocket." has been replaced; also that Sigorsky's speech "-- maybe you'll want to take care of her after my departure." has been omitted.

 At the time of her death, Lombard had been scheduled to star in the film They All Kissed the Bride; when production started, she was replaced by Joan Crawford.
 Crawford donated all of her salary for the film to the Red Cross, which had helped extensively in the recovery of bodies from the air crash.

 Shortly after Lombard's death, Gable, who was inconsolable and devastated by his loss, joined the United States Army Air Forces.
 Lombard had asked him to do that numerous times after the United States had entered World War II.
-After officer training, Gable headed a six-man motion picture unit attached to a B-17 bomb group in England to film aerial gunners in combat, flying five missions himself.
-In December 1943, the United States Maritime Commission announced that a Liberty ship named in her honor would be launched.
+After officer training, Gable headed a six-man motion picture unit attached to a B-17 bomb group in England to film aerial gunners in combat, flying five missions.
+In December 1943, the United States Maritime Commission announced that a Liberty ship named in Lombard's honor would be launched.
 Gable attended the launch of the SS Carole Lombard on January 15, 1944, the second anniversary of Lombard's war bond drive.
 The ship was involved in rescuing hundreds of survivors from sunken ships in the Pacific and returning them to safety.

 In 1962, Jill Winkler Rath, widow of publicist Otto Winkler, filed a $100,000 lawsuit against the $2 million estate of Clark Gable in connection with Winkler's death.
 The suit was dismissed in Los Angeles Superior Court.
 Rath, in her action, claimed Gable promised to provide financial aid for her if she would not bring suit against the airline involved.
 Rath stated she later learned that Gable settled his claim against the airline for $10.
 He did so because he did not want to repeat his grief in court, and subsequently he provided her no financial aid in his will.